 You could have a noisy boiler for a number of reasons – as we’ve already seen.
 Here are a few more possible causes of a noisy boiler.

 If you can hear a dripping noise coming from your boiler, and the water pressure isn’t too high, then the likelihood is that certain components of your boiler are wearing down.
 This is normally because the boiler has been heating your home for a number of years and might be close to heating its last radiator.
 At this point, you might want to consider a new boiler rather than just replacing the faulty component.

 NEVER ignore even the slightest leak anywhere around your heating system.
 If left, it will only get worse, potentially causing damage to the heating system and your home.

 Having your thermostat set too high can cause your boiler to make more noise than normal.
 This can be easily resolved by turning the thermostat down.
 However, if you end up having to choose between a warm home or a quiet one then you should contact a Gas Safe registered engineer.

 Low water pressure

-It’s worth checking that your boiler’s pressure hasn’t dropped too low by looking at the pressure gauge – it should be set to 1 bar.
+It’s worth checking that your boiler’s pressure hasn’t dropped too low by looking at the pressure gauge.
+The needle should be between 1 and 2 bar but check the manufacturer’s guidelines for your specific boiler.
 If the pressure is too low (or even too high) then you will need to repressurise your boiler.

 Frozen condensate pipe

-Condensate pipes are fitted to condensing boilers and send gases outdoors rather than into your home.
+Condensate pipes are fitted to condensing boilers and waste acidic water away from the boiler and down a drain.
 As they’re located outside, they can freeze over and lead to your boiler making noise.
 To resolve the issue, the pipe needs to be thawed which you can do by pouring warm (not boiling) water on the pipe.